MSc Advanced Practice

 The deadline to apply for the 2026 intake is 6 August.
 The intake is on a yearly basis commencing in September.

-Fees are subject to change and are published here for guidance only.
+Tuition fees are paid directly to Glasgow Caledonian University and are subject to change.
+The fees below are published for guidance only.
 The annual part-time tuition fees are as follows:

 Home (Scottish) and RUK: £2,500